cdrice26/cookycardz-python-api/README.md

 # ChefDeck Python API

+> WARNING: This API is deprecated and no longer used as its functionality was built into the main CookyCardz (formerly ChefDeck) application.
+It will be shut down in the coming months.

 ## Overview

 This is an API created with FastAPI that provides some functionality to the ChefDeck application, specifically parsing recipes from the web and merging ingredients into a grocery list.
 These tasks are well-suited to Python and so were abstracted into a separate API.